-Lodging a Formal Student Grievance: A student who wishes to lodge a formal grievance with Houston Baptist University enters the appropriate information electronically through Advocate software.
-Advocate is accessed on the HBU portal.
+Lodging a Formal Student Grievance: A student who wishes to lodge a formal grievance with Houston Baptist University enters the appropriate information electronically through the Advocate System online.
+Advocate is accessed on the HBU portal (click on the gavel icon).
 Once submitted, the applicable administrative office will receive the grievance and take appropriate action.
-Academic grievances will specifically follow the process found in the section entitled "Academic Grievance Policy and Process" outlined above (page 76).
+Academic grievances will specifically follow the process found in the section entitled "Academic Grievance Policy and Process."